jkruer01/EasyRedisMQ/README.md

 Introduction
 ------------

 EasyRedisMQ is designed to be a light weight message queue system that is built on top of redis.
-It is complete written in C#.
+It is completely written in C#.

 It is not trying to compete with full featured message queue systems such as RabbitMQ.
 However, it also has more features built in than the basic redis pub/sub implementation.
 If you don't need a full blown message queue system such as RabbitMQ but the built in pub/sub features of redis are not enough, then EasyRedisMQ may be the right solution for you.